Pull to refresh

 Overview

-Google released an AI system in February 2025 that doesn't just search scientific literature — it proposes original hypotheses, then refines them through internal debate among six specialized AI agents.
-In one early test, the system independently arrived at the same mechanism for how antibiotic-resistance genes spread between bacterial species that a team at Imperial College London had spent a decade proving in the lab.
-It did so in two days, without access to their unpublished findings.
+Google released an AI system in February 2025 that proposes original hypotheses and refines them through internal debate among six specialized AI agents.
+The system reproduced a decade-long Imperial College London study on how antibiotic-resistance genes spread between bacterial species in 48 hours, without accessing their unpublished findings.

 Why it matters